Meet the Board

 "When you lose an elder, you lose a library." ~ Mcheri Ole Nchoe

 We work with communities who have a rich tradition of storytelling and passing on wisdom from one generation to the next.
 These are oral cultures, and in our modern world their traditional stories and knowledge are in danger of being lost with the elder generation.
-We will interview elders and capture their stories in video and written form.
+Students will interview elders and capture their stories in video and written form, strengthening their connection to their own heritage.
 These may be folktales once told around the fire or perspectives that the elders can tell us about their own lives in earlier times, their pathways, their practices.
-Students will participate in the interviews, which will strengthen their connection to their own heritage, and we will publish the stories in English and the native language.
-The books will go in libraries, with videos and ebooks also available.
+In the end, we'll publish the stories in English and the native language.

 Our goal is to preserve, celebrate, and share these stories and traditional knowledge.
-We also believe that cultures who have lived close to nature have much to teach the rest of the world.
+We also believe that people who have lived close to nature have much to teach the rest of the world.

-The Amazigh Story Project takes place in the south and southeast of rural Morocco, with university students doing the interviews.
+The Amazigh Project takes place in the rural south of Morocco, with university students doing the interviews.
 Many of the families lived as nomads not long ago, and some still do today.
-The stories will be published in Tamazight in the Tifinah script and in English.
+The stories will be published in Tamazight (in both Roman and Tifinah scripts) and in English.

 ⵜⴰⵏⵎⵉⵔⵜ